PROJECTS INFORMATION

 Did you know that the storm drains found in our roads, parking lots and yards drain directly into our local lakes and rivers?
 Storm drain systems are designed to quickly remove excess water runoff to prevent areas from flooding.
 However, this draining process also allows other foreign objects access to our waterways.
 How can you help?
 Take the time to clean up any excess yard fertilizer, grass clippings, leaves, trash and other pollutants from storm drain covers.
 Take precautions to prevent any soaps, oils, grease, dog waste or other contaminants from entering the storm system.
 These little efforts will help ensure the only thing entering our surface waters is rainwater!

-(Updated: September 2025)
+(Updated: December 2025)

 LINKS AND RESOURCES